Skip to Content

 If you ask a newbie RVer what they’re most concerned about, they’ll likely say backing up their RV.
 This is especially true for Class A and travel trailer owners, though it’s a common concern for all RVers.

-While writing that article, I realized there are several items that they recommended that would make a great “Backing Up an RV Learner’s Kit.”
+While writing that article, I realized they recommended several items that would make a great “Backing Up an RV Learner’s Kit.”
 So, I’ve now compiled those items into the following list.

 Backing Up an RV Learner’s Kit